KevinDoughty/Seamless/README.md

 ### Simple Seamless

 The most basic example for OSX animation.
-It is a from scratch re-implementation of "Follow Me" by Matt Long 10/22/08, which is an great example of presentation layer animation behavior.
+It is a from scratch re-implementation of ["Follow Me" by Matt Long](http://www.cimgf.com/2008/11/05/core-animation-tutorial-interrupting-animation-progress/), which is a simple but great example of presentation layer animation behavior.
 Drag the mouse cursor around the window and the dot will follow.

 ### CocoaSlides

 This is an old Apple sample project from 10.5 Leopard, updated to use the Seamless.framework.
 Minor changes were made to make the window resizable, to flip view coordinates, and to the layout algorithm for allowing narrow widths.
-The significant code is in `AssetCollectionView` method `-(void)layoutSubviews`, which merely sets seamlessNegativeDelta to YES and assigns a timing block.
+The significant changes are in the `AssetCollectionView` method `-(void)layoutSubviews`, which merely sets seamlessNegativeDelta to YES and assigns a timing block.
+This is the best example of the usefulness of this animation pattern.
 Try resizing the window or hitting command-1 through command-4.

 ### JellyBeans